django-cms/djangocms-template/README.md

     - remove this section from README.md, along with the first sentence about djangocms-template independent setup
     - remove the `docs` directory - it should be stored only within this source repository
     - remove base.Dockerfile and .gitlab-ci.yml
-- deploy the stage server - on deployment you might get a migration error, in that case follow the instructions for database reset placed in `setup instructions` below
+- deploy the stage server

+⚠ ️BEWARE: If you get a migration error on Divio deployment, follow the instructions for database reset placed in [setup instructions](https://gitlab.com/what-digital/djangocms-template/-/blob/master/docs/setup-instruction.md#how-to-drop-the-database)

 ### Mailtrap setup